danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 ### `[auth]` section(s)

 The `[auth]` section(s) define authorization rules.
-It can be subsected as `[auth "identifier"]`.
+It can be subsected as `[auth "identifier"]` (with an identifier being alphanumeric and starts with an alphabet).
 Authorization requirement is activated when at least one `[auth]` section exists.
 Each section defines a rule, and the user must fullfill at least one to be allowed to access.

 An encrypted password can be generated via the `encrypt` sub-command, For
 example: